 When I recently put together a list of the best food cities in the world I knew right away I wanted to do a separate post for Africa’s best food cities.
 So often people overlook the diversity and complexity of the continent and lump everything together.
 This couldn’t be more wrong!
 Africa is HUGE and there are hundreds if not thousands of different cultures and food traditions.
-You could spend your entire life traveling the continent and still not uncover everything there is to experience just relating to food.
+You could spend your entire life traveling the continent and having culinary travel adventures still not uncover everything.

 I asked other bloggers to share their favorite food cities and here’s a few of the selections we came up with.